joshjetson/joshjetson.github.io/index.md

 ---------------------------------------------------------------------

-I was born and raised in Los Angeles, California and lived there till I was 35.
+Birthplace: Los Angeles, CA
-I was an inner city kid and experienced much more bad then good but im still really optimistic and generally a happy person.
+> I lived in Los Angeles till I was 35 and was raised as a poor inner city kid.

 My journey with technology, Linux, Programming.